Nitin-Mehta16/K8s-Learning/Readme.md

 2. **Endpoint Creation**: Service creates endpoints for each matching pod
 3. **Traffic Routing**: Incoming traffic is distributed across the endpoints
 4. **Automatic Updates**: When pods are added/removed, endpoints are automatically updated

+# REPLICATION CONTROLLER

+A ReplicationController ensures that a specified number of pod replicas are running at any given time.
+It monitors the pods and automatically replaces any that fail, are deleted, or are terminated.

+## Key Features
+- **Desired State**: Maintains a specified number of pod replicas
+- **Self-Healing**: Automatically replaces failed or deleted pods
+- **Scaling**: Can scale the number of replicas up or down
+- **Rolling Updates**: Supports rolling updates for zero-downtime deployments

+## Commands
+- `kubectl get rc` => List all ReplicationControllers
+- `kubectl describe rc rc_name` => Get detailed information about a ReplicationController
+- `kubectl scale rc rc_name --replicas=3` => Scale the number of replicas
+- `kubectl apply -f replication-controller.yaml` => Apply a ReplicationController from YAML file
+- `k delete rc --cascade=false rc` => Delete ReplicationController without deleting the managed pods
+- `k replace -f rc.yaml` => Replace the ReplicationController with the configuration from rc.yaml

+# REPLICA SET

+A ReplicaSet is the next-generation ReplicationController that provides the same core functionality but with more powerful label selectors.
+It ensures that a specified number of pod replicas are running at any given time.

+## Key Features
+- **Enhanced Selectors**: Supports set-based selectors (in, notin, exists) in addition to equality-based selectors
+- **Desired State**: Maintains a specified number of pod replicas
+- **Self-Healing**: Automatically replaces failed or deleted pods
+- **Scaling**: Can scale the number of replicas up or down
+- **Pod Management**: Uses more sophisticated label matching for pod selection

+## Commands
+- `kubectl get rs` => List all ReplicaSets
+- `kubectl describe rs rs_name` => Get detailed information about a ReplicaSet
+- `kubectl scale rs rs_name --replicas=3` => Scale the number of replicas
+- `kubectl apply -f rs.yaml` => Apply a ReplicaSet from YAML file
+- `kubectl delete rs rs_name` => Delete a ReplicaSet
+- `k delete rs --all` => Delete all ReplicaSets in the current namespace